Meningioma treatment

 However, treatment for more than one meningioma may be different as the tumours may be of different grades and have different growth rates.
 If this is the case, some treatments, such as active monitoring may not be suitable.

 Surgeons prefer not to perform repeat surgery, as any surgery carries some risk.
-But if your tumour comes back or you have more than one tumour, surgery may be considered depending on your general health and the growth rate of your tumours
+If your tumour comes back or you have more than one tumour, surgery may be considered depending on your general health and the growth rate of your tumours.

 With multiple meningiomas, there’s also the possibility of stereotactic radiosurgery.